-First we return to the example used in the last chapter - a one compartment model with absorption - only here we reduce it to a one dimensional problem by fixing all but one parameter, KA.
+First we return to the example used in the last chapter - a one compartment model with absorption - only here we reduce it to a one dimensional problem by fixing CL and V to the optimal values and allowing only KA to vary.
 We can then plot ObjV for a range of values of KA as a line (Fig. 2.26).